peerkar/liferay-devcon/2023/README.md

 ### 1. Create a Blank Demo Site

-1. Download the site archive Pages-20230519083947241.lar from the *setup/demo-site* folder
+1. Download the site archive Pages-20230521205716035.lar from the *setup/demo-site* folder
 1. Go to *Control Panel -> Sites*
-1. Create a new Site "Blueprints Workshop" with the "Blank Site" template
+1. Create a new Site "University of Blueprints" with the "Blank Site" template
 1. Go to the *Publishing -> Import* on the new site
 1. Create a new Import process
 1. Import the site archive